Trademark Registration in Chile

 This payment will only be due in case of successful registration.

-The average application process takes 7 months.
+The average application process for a trademark registration in Chile takes 7 months.

 This is an estimated process time for straightforward cases based on current timeframes for applications.
 It may vary considerably.